Malizma333/linerider-userscript-mods/README.md

 ### Image Mod

 Generates an image from any supported image file format.
 Be careful about rendering larger images as it may crash the site.

+### Maze Mod

+Generates a green-line maze given a width and height.
+Best paired with a WASD controller.